frederic-perez/AmE-dictionary/dictionary.md

 __moth__ :two::shit:
 __mothball__ _v_ :six:shit: (mothballed) _The reactor was shut down in 1976, and it was mothballed in 1978._
 __motion sickness__ _For one grandson prone to motion sickness, I took some meclizine as well._
-__motley__ _adj_ :four: If you've encountered the word motley, it's most likely in the phrase "motley crew," which means a diverse and poorly organized group.
+__motley__ _adj_ :six: If you've encountered the word motley, it's most likely in the phrase "motley crew," which means a diverse and poorly organized group.
 Think of a band of pirates, or the assorted characters who became The Fellowship of the Ring.
-In contemporary usage, motley can be used in virtually any context as a synonym for mismatched, heterogeneous, or ragtag. _Motley crew._
+In contemporary usage, motley can be used in virtually any context as a synonym for mismatched, heterogeneous, or ragtag. _Motley crew._ _A motley collection._
 __motor coaches__ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
 __motor court__
 __motoring__